networknt/light-doc/content/en/faq/test-multi-config.md

 ## Manually construct the config

-The status module supports customized serializer to format the status in different format suitable for each organization through service.yml dependency injection.
+The status module supports a customized serializer to format the status in a different format suitable for each organization through service.yml dependency injection.
 If there is no implementation specified or there is no service.yml available, then the default serializer will be used to output the status object into a flattened map.